Who we are

 Rethinking Security was formerly known as the Ammerdown Group, taking its name from the Ammerdown Centre, where the network has met to review and plan its work.

 The Rethinking Security Council is responsible for developing the overall vision and strategy of our work.
 The Steering Group, which is drawn from the Council, is responsible for overseeing operational decisions based on the strategy.
 The Coordinator is responsible for coordinating day to day activities.
 Rethinking Security is grateful to Saferworld for acting as the organisational host.

 Council members: Ivan Campbell, Paul Clifford, Teresa Dumasy, Ann Feltham, Diana Francis, Simon Fisher, David Gee, Judith Large, Dylan Mathews, Richard Reeve, Andrew Rigby, Lucy Roberts, Patricia Sellick.

 Steering Group members: Ivan Campbell, Paul Clifford, Ann Feltham, Diana Francis, Simon Fisher, Judith Large, Celia McKeon.

 Coordinator: Celia McKeon.

-We are grateful to the Joseph Rowntree Charitable Trust, the Marmot Charitable Trust, the Polden Puckham Charitable Foundation, and the Network for Social Change for their generous support of our work.
+We are grateful to the Joseph Rowntree Charitable Trust, the Marmot Charitable Trust, the Polden Puckham Charitable Foundation, the Network for Social Change and the WF Southall Trust for their generous support of our work.